afroditeapp/afrodite-server-tools/docs/build_server_setup.md

   -----END OPENSSH PRIVATE KEY-----
 ```

-sudo -u app mkdir /app-secure-storage/app/.ssh
+sudo -u afrodite mkdir /afrodite-secure-storage/afrodite/.ssh
-sudo -u app vim /app-secure-storage/app/.ssh/app-backend-download.key
+sudo -u afrodite vim /afrodite-secure-storage/afrodite/.ssh/afrodite-backend-download.key

 3. Install dependencies and bootstrap build server using script.

 ```
-  sudo apt install build-essential libssl-dev pkg-config sudo -u app bash -eu /app-server-tools/setup-tools/bootstrap-build-server.sh sudo systemctl start app-manager
+  sudo apt install build-essential libssl-dev pkg-config sudo -u afrodite bash -eu /afrodite-server-tools/setup-tools/bootstrap-build-server.sh sudo systemctl start afrodite-manager
 ```

-4. Generate TLS certificate for app-manager.
+4. Generate TLS certificate for afrodite-manager.
 It is best to do this on your local
-machine as you will need to copy these to all VMs which are running app-manager.
+machine as you will need to copy these to all VMs which are running afrodite-manager.

 First, generate a self signed root certificate: